 There may be a distant link between the lying down position of the mother and the danger of stillbirth.
 Sleeping on the back, for an extended period of time, may be harmful to the growth of the foetus and in case of difficult pregnancies, it can further distress the foetus resulting in stillbirth in some cases.
 According to some studies, the foetus tends to be in a less active state when pregnant women sleep on their back.
 This sleep-like condition is usually attributed to low oxygen supply due to the horizontal position.
 On the other hand, the foetus is likely to change into a more active mode when the position is switched to lying on the left side.
-Experts also studied the heart rate changeability of the foetus in both the positions and found that the heart rate tends to reduce in the lying on the back position.
-Reduced heart rate can result in complications for the foetus’ growth.
+The foetus’ heart rate may also reduce if the mother sleeps on the back.
+Reduced heart rate can hinder the growth of the foetus.
 But concrete scientific evidence is still lacking which can establish a direct correlation between sleeping on the back and the risk of stillbirth.

 Some of the safe and comfortable sleeping positions during pregnancy can be:

-- When sleeping on the side, it may feel comfortable if you bend the knees and legs.
-This helps in keeping unnecessary pressure off the heart.
+- When sleeping on the side, it may feel comfortable if you bend your knees and legs.
+This will help keep unnecessary pressure off the heart.

-- After the first trimester, pregnant women may find placing a pillow under their belly helpful while lying on their side in supporting the weight of their expanding tummy.
+- After the first trimester, you can place a pillow under your belly while lying on one side.
+It will help support the weight of your expanding tummy.
 While sleeping on the side, putting a sturdy pillow underneath the top leg can aid in properly aligning the body and easing pressure off the lower leg and back.

 - In the side position, placing a pillow at the back and in the front can enable you to bend forward or backwards comfortably.

-- Pregnant women can try resting one leg over the other leg and tucking a thin pillow between the legs for support.
+- You can try and rest one leg over the other leg and tuck a thin pillow between the legs for support.

-- You can also look for a pillow which is shaped like a wedge or an all-around body pillow, shaped like the letter C, for full support to the body.
+- You can also look for a pillow which is shaped like a wedge or an all-around body pillow, shaped like the letter C, for full body support during pregnancy.